Tropical Storm Lionrock (2021): Hong Kong and Macau

+In Macau, six people suffered slight injury in related to the storm, but overall effects were minimal.

 Mainland China

 Emergency response teams with 95 vehicles, 2,471 people, 438 emergency repair vehicles and 358 generators were put on standby as Lionrock approached Hainan Island.
 The area's electric company also trimmed tree branches as a precaution for blackouts.
 12 bus lines passing over the university town in Haikou were suspended as a result of the storm while the Haikou Crater Park were closed starting on October 8.
 290 drainage workers also inspected drainage facilities on Hainan on October 8 while 75 individuals from Longhua District were relocated from their houses to a safe place to ride out the storm.
 Over 3,434 people from the area were evacuated while more than 20,000 fishing boats and vessels were asked to return to ports due to Lionrock.
 A blue warning was issued for mainland southeastern China, on the same day.

-In Zhuhai, heavy rainfall fell due to Lionrock in various places, with 687.1 mm being recorded from October 8 to 10 in Wanshan Town, leading to the storm being one of the wettest tropical cyclones ever recorded, in Mainland China.
+In Zhuhai, heavy rainfall fell due to Lionrock in various places, with 687.1 mm being recorded from October 8 to 10 in Wanshan Town, leading to the storm being one of the wettest tropical cyclones ever recorded, in mainland China.
 Guangdong-Macao Intensive Cooperation Zone in Hengqin reported a rain accumulation of 240.9 mm on October 10, Xiangzhou District at 237.2 mm and Huangmaozhou Island at 228.0 mm on that day.
 Many roadways were flooded and impassable, causing the cancellation of buses and the restriction of residents in the area.
 More than 60 shelters were also opened in Xiangzhou for possible evacuees.
 Traffic authorities on the area implemented traffic control from October 10.
 Ship activities were also suspended.
 Hengqin Bridge were also closed for motorists due to heavy downpours.
 Power in the city were also cut as a precaution; its electric company Zhuhai Power Supply Bureau promised that electricity will be restored as conditions become better.

 In Zhongshan, rainfall exceeding 100 mm were reported on Tanzhou, Sanxiang and other places in its south while the Wugai Mountain at over 70 mm.
 Primary and secondary schools in some districts were closed as a result.
 Authorities in the area performed several rescues on people being stranded in floods and those who can't evacuate themselves.
 Cars were also inundated by these floods.
 165 people in total were rescued and 65 were evacuated to safety.
+The direct economic loss reached ¥290 million (US$45 million).